Yummy Shepherd’s Pie

 gumbo Gumbo

-Using a fork, pierce the sausage in multiple spots and place in a shallow pan with boiling water for 5 minutes to release the fat.
-Alternatively, Bruce likes to grill the sausage.
-When the sausage cools, cut it into bite-sized chunks.
+Pierce sausage in multiple spots with a fork and place in a shallow pan with boiling water for 5 minutes to release fat.
+Alternatively, Bruce grills the pierced sausage.
+Cut into bite-sized slices.
 Set aside.

 gumbo Gumbo

-Chop the garlic, parsley, green onion tops, and tomatoes.
-Set aside in separate bowls.
+Chop parsley, green onion tops, and tomatoes.
+Set aside.

 gumbo Gumbo